Success to all sailors... – Tyneside potteries

 Attributed to Robert Maling, Ouseburn Bridge Pottery, late 1830s

-A jug with the later version of the bridge transfer with long masts in the background, thought to be made after 1838.
+A jug with the later version of the bridge transfer with long masts in the background, thought to be made mid to late 1830s.